DesignMuseumGent/dmg-agents-wikipedia-metrics/README.md

 to use this tool, you need a list (csv) with two columns:
 - column 1: the internal identifier used to identify the person. (if none are available you can replace these with any placeholder.)
 - column 2: wikidata identifiers (fe.
-Q) as an input.
+Q15875351) as an input.

 ### A. install tool
 1. git clone the repository: